luchiansienna/BookCatalogApp/README.md

 # Book Catalog app

 This is Web Api application that manages a Book Catalog .
-The exercise description can be found in the Excercise.md file in the Web app path location.
+The test description is located <a id='ssFeatures' href='https://github.com/luchiansienna/BookCatalogApp/blob/main/BookCatalog/Exercise.md'>here</a>

 This app is developed using C# .NET Core framework.
 I have used CODE FIRST approach for the database with Entity Framework.
 The database used is Microsoft SQL.

-The test description is located <a id='ssFeatures' href='https://github.com/luchiansienna/BookCatalogApp/blob/main/BookCatalog/Exercise.md'>here</a>

 ## Steps to set the app on your local machine